jhochmuth/Botokovich-app/README.md

 ## Usage
 Clone the repository and open two terminal windows.

+Note: you may be required to create a Flat.io account

 To start the server:
 1. Create the virtual environment: `conda env create -f environment.yml`.
 2. Activate the virtual environment: `conda activate botokovich-app`.